LightningStalker/induct/README.md

 at least consider it my gift to you as the only person who will ever read this.

 ## cap
 cap.c is the capacitor complement to iloc.
-It takes your desired capacitance value in picofarads and the thickness (or plate spacing in the case of air dielectric) and dielectric K constant of the dielectric material.
+It calculates dimensions for capacitors of several different shapes.
+Simply provide the K permittivity constant for the dielectric material and various dimensions as they are called for.
 Though the algorithm is extremely simple, even moreso than the other calculators in this collection, it does speed up the process and make for less time entering formulas into a calculator (and less chance for mistakes).

+### Command line options are:
+* -p = flat plate capacitor
+* -c = cylindrical capacitor
+* -? = list of command line options